 Transform Your Dress and Casual Shoes For Comfort

-Low-Profile Insoles - The comfort delivered by arch supports is substantial.
-By spreading weight over a larger portion of the foot, supportive insoles provide comfort, even if there is minimal room for cushioning.
-Look for a pair of short insoles.
+Adding Low-Profile Insoles - Arch support insoles for dress shoes will substantially increase your comfort by spreading weight over a larger portion of the foot.
+You'll want to look for a pair of short insoles.
 Just 2/3 in length, they end behind the ball of your feet, ensuring they fit in low-profile men's shoes.

 Leather Conditioners - Most dress shoes are highly polished.
 Using a conditioner rather than a polish will soften the leather, allowing it to conform better to your feet.
 Do not confuse conditioners with cleaners like Saddle Soap.
 Most conditioners have some oil or grease in them and may darken some leathers.
 Allen Edmonds leather conditioner is a good choice.
 A more robust option is Tana Dubbin.
 For suede and nubuck leathers, use only conditioners designed for that type of leather.

 Stretching - Shoes can be stretched in width and instep height but not in length.
 If your shoes are of quality construction and just feel too snug, find a good repair shop and ask about stretching.
-Usually the shoes are sprayed with a mixture of alcohol, water, and glycerin.
-A shoe stretcher is then put in and pressure is applied as the shoe dries.
+Usually the shoes are sprayed with a mixture of alcohol, water, and glycerin before a shoe stretcher is applied.
 Don’t expect miracles, but you may be surprised about how much a shoe’s fit can be improved.

 Socks - Changing the environment immediately surrounding your feet can make a big difference for foot comfort.
-We are big fans of merino wool socks.
-They are comfortable in all kinds of weather, keep your feet amazingly dry, and do not stink.
+Merino wool socks are comfortable in all kinds of weather, keep your feet amazingly dry, and do not stink.
 They are available in thinly woven designs if you don’t have extra room in your shoes.
 Smartwool has a great collection.

 Resoling - If your dress shoes are high quality and you really like them, it is possible to have them resoled with thin rubber or crepe outsoles to increase their flexibility and cushion.
 The outsole need not be thick to provide some measure of comfort.
 In addition, the heels can be rubber.
 Having softer materials in the heels will have an even greater effect on the comfort of the shoes.
 A good shoe re-crafter can do the job.
 Expect to pay $70-$85 to get softer bottoms on your shoes.